jgomes79/WallStreet/README.md

 Detected improvements:

 1. Now the asset price is set in each operation.
 It will be an improvment to connect with an external system to get assets price (¿Oraclize?)
+2. Restrict each asset to be traded in a limited timetable